RedTurtle/redturtle.deletepolicy/README.txt

 Requirements
 ============

-This product has been tested and used on Plone 4.
+This product has been tested and used on Plone.

 Authors
 =======